MicrosoftDocs/win32/desktop-src/uxguide/ctrl-list-views.md

 -   **Is the control used to choose zero or more items from a list of data?** To choose one item, use single selection instead.
 -   **Is multiple selection essential to the task or commonly used?** If so, use a check box list view to make multiple selection obvious, especially if your target users aren't advanced.
 If not, use a standard multiple-selection list view if the check boxes would draw too much attention to multiple selection or result in too much screen clutter.
 -   **Is the stability of the multiple selection important?** If so, use a [check box list](ctrl-list-boxes.md#usage-patterns), list builder, or add/remove list because clicking changes only a single item at a time.
-With a standard multiple selection list, it's very easy to clear all the selections—even by accident.
+With a standard multiple selection list, it's very easy to clear all the selections even by accident.

 > [!Note]
 > Sometimes a control that looks like a list view is implemented using a list box, and vice versa.
 In such cases, apply the guidelines based on the usage, not on the implementation.

 ## Usage patterns